Cryptocarya corrugata: Description

 Cryptocarya corrugata is a tree that typically grows to a height of 35 m, its stems sometimes buttressed, and its twigs more or less fluted and densely covered with twisted brown hairs.
 Its leaves are egg-shaped to elliptic, 35–110 mm long and 20–55 mm wide on a petiole 6–18 mm long.
 The flowers are arranged in panicles usually shorter than the leaves, greenish-cream and more or less perfumed, the perianth tube 0.8–1.4 mm long and 1.3–1.7 mm wide.
 The tepals are 1.4–2.4 mm long and 0.8–1.4 mm wide.
 The outer anthers are 0.6–0.8 mm long and 0.5–0.7 mm wide, the inner anthers 0.6–0.9 mm long and 0.4–0.5 mm wide and hairy.
 Flowering occurs from November to January, and the fruit is a black to bluish-black drupe 15–22 mm long and 22–34 mm wide.

 Taxonomy

 Cryptocarya corrugata was first described in 1926 by Cyril Tenison White and William Douglas Francis in the Proceedings of the Royal Society of Queensland from specimens collected by Francis in the Eungella Range in 1922.

 Distribution and habitat

-Corduroy laurel grows in mountain rainforests at altitudes from 350 to 1200 m from Cooktown to Eungella in north-east and central-eastern Queensland.
+Corduroy laurel grows in mountain rainforests at elevations from 350 to 1200 m from Cooktown to Eungella in north-east and central-eastern Queensland.